Fayez al-Sarraj

-Fayez Mustafa al-Sarraj (فائز السراج or فايز السراج; born 20 February 1960) is a Libyan politician who served as the Chairman of the Presidential Council of Libya and Head of Government of the Government of National Accord from 2016 to 2021, which was formed on 17 December 2015 under the Libyan Political Agreement.
+Fayez Mustafa al-Sarraj (فائز السراج or فايز السراج; born 20 February 1960) is a Libyan politician who served as the Chairman of the Presidential Council of Libya and head of government of the Government of National Accord, which was formed on 17 December 2015 under the Libyan Political Agreement, from 2016 to 2021.
 He has been a member of the Parliament of Tripoli.

 Biography

 Fayez Mustafa was born on 20 February 1960 in Tripoli.
 He comes from a wealthy family of Kouloughli descent which owned shops and vast amount of land.
-Al-Sarraj himself is said to be of Turkish origin.
-His father, Mostafa al-Sarraj was a minister during the Libyan Monarchy.
-Fayez al-Sarraj trained as an architect and during the Colonel Muammar Gaddafi era he was employed at the Housing Ministry.
-In 2014, he served as the Minister of Housing and Utilities in the Maiteeq Cabinet of the GNC.
+Al-Sarraj is said to be of Turkish origin.
+His father, Mostafa al-Sarraj was a minister during the Libyan monarchy.
+Fayez al-Sarraj trained as an architect, and during the Colonel Muammar Gaddafi era he was employed at the Housing Ministry.
+In 2014, he served as the minister of housing and utilities in the Maiteeq Cabinet of the GNC.
 His opponents criticized his political appointment as a foreign imposition.
-An article that appeared in 2016 in The Guardian newspaper quoted Guma el-Gamaty, a member of Libya Dialogue, the UN-chaired body that created the new government, saying that al-Sarraj was "expected to ask for help to combat ISIS and train Libyan units."
+A 2016 article in The Guardian quoted Guma el-Gamaty, a member of Libya Dialogue, the UN-chaired body that created the new government, as saying that al-Sarraj was "expected to ask for help to combat ISIS and train Libyan units."

 Following Libya's 2014 elections, the government became split between the New General National Congress in Tripoli and the internationally recognized legislature of the House of Representatives in Tobruk.

 Presidency

-In early October 2014 the United Nations envoy to Libya, Bernardino León, proposed a National Unity Government for Libya, to be led by the Presidential Council of Fayez al-Sarraj, as prime minister, three deputies from the country's eastern, western, and southern regions, and two ministers.
+In early October 2014, the United Nations envoy to Libya, Bernardino León, proposed a National Unity Government for Libya, to be led by the Presidential Council of Fayez al-Sarraj, as prime minister, three deputies from the country's eastern, western, and southern regions, and two ministers.
 However, this national unity government was rejected by the internationally recognized legislature in Tobruk and the rival government in Tripoli.
 Fayez al-Sarraj, and six members of the Presidential Council and proposed cabinet arrived in Tripoli on 30 March 2016.
 The following day, it was reported that the GNA had taken control of the prime ministerial offices and that the GNC appointed prime minister Khalifa al-Ghawil had fled to Misrata.
-On 14 October 2014, forces loyal to GNC took over the building of the High Council of State and announced the comeback of Ghawil cabinet Then, fighting occurred between Sarraj loyalists and Ghawil forces.
+On 14 October 2014, forces loyal to GNC took over the building of the High Council of State and announced the comeback of Ghawil cabinet.
+Then, fighting occurred between Sarraj loyalists and Ghawil forces.